z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 For this scatterplot, I wanted to note whether the trends with gamelength were linear or non-linear.
 This led me to choose a nonlinear model because of the data's shape.

 <br><br>
+### Pivot Table Comparing The Relationship of golddiffat15 and gamelength Across Different Leagues
 | league   |   gamelength |   golddiffat15 |
 |:---------|-------------:|---------------:|
 | CBLOL    |      1974.09 |       41.572   |